smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 direct normal job completion message that it routes back to OpCon.
-This means that the test job in the OpCon schedule should always show a normal completion, and that normal completion status does not reflect whether the test message was received and processed by the LSAM\'s local translation test display tool, documented above.
+This means that the test job in the OpCon schedule should always show a normal completion, and that normal completion status does not reflect whether the test message was received and processed by the LSAM's local translation test display tool, documented above.

 :::caution